httpwg/http-extensions/draft-ietf-httpbis-cookie-prefixes.md

 ## The "__Secure-" prefix

-If a cookie's name begins with "__Secure-", the cookie MUST be:
+If a cookie's name case-sensitively begins with "__Secure-", the cookie MUST be:

 1. Set with a `Secure` attribute